-The online questionnaire was completed anonymously by a sample of students from Durham and Northumbria Universities during the first term of the 2017/18 academic year.
+The online questionnaire was completed anonymously by a sample of students from Durham and Northumbria Universities during the first term of the 2017/2018 academic year.
 Of the 92 responses returned, just over half were from Northumbria University (53%), with the remainder from Durham University (47%).
-There was a good range of students, with a third (34%) of all respondents working at doctoral level, 19% at postgraduate level, 43% at undergraduate level, and 4% at foundation level.
+Figure 1 demonstrates that there was a good range of students, with a third (34%) of all respondents working at doctoral level, 19% at postgraduate level, 43% at undergraduate level and 4% at foundation level.
 This ensured that a varied set of responses was obtained.